Discovery099/Cryptocurrency-Parallel-Tree-Optimization/DEPLOYMENT.md

-# 🚀 Deployment Guide for CryptoMerkle Pro Enterprise
+# 🚀 Deployment Guide for Cryptocurrency Parallel Tree Optimization

-This guide will help you deploy the CryptoMerkle Pro cryptocurrency mining optimization platform to GitHub and various hosting platforms.
+This guide will help you deploy the cryptocurrency parallel Merkle tree optimization platform to GitHub and various hosting platforms.

 ## 📋 Prerequisites